Caleydo/caleydo-doc/loading.md

  * **Load Project** - load a project you previously saved, or continue after a previous session.

 ### Load Demo Data
 This is the ideal choice if you want to explore the functionality of Caleydo but don't want to bother loading your own data.
-You can choose from two demo projects: The first project is especially suited to try out StratomeX for multi-dataset analysis, while the second project is recommended for pathway-centric analysis using enRoute.
+You can choose from two demo projects: The TCGA project is especially suited to try out StratomeX for multi-dataset analysis, while the [CCLE](http://www.broadinstitute.org/ccle/home) project is recommended for pathway-centric analysis using enRoute.

 You don't need to worry about data formats or how to load data, so you can skip to the next section.

 ### Load Genetic Data
-Use this option if at least some of your data is from molecular biology.
+Use this option if at least some of your data is molecular biology and contains a gene identifier.

-When you load genetic data you need to specify the organism that the data is taken from.
+When you load genetic data you need to specify the source organism of your data.
 Currently Caleydo supports human and mouse data.
+When you choose to load genetic data, pathway maps are also loaded.

-You can load data from other organisms through the "Load Other Data" tab, but you won't have quite the same functionality as for these two organisms.
+Attention: You can load data from other organisms through the "Load Other Data" tab, but you won't have quite the same functionality as for these two organisms.

-Note that you can't change the organism at runtime and that you can't load data from multiple organisms at a time.
+Attention: Note that you can't change the organism at runtime and that you can't load data from multiple organisms at a time.
 You can however combine "other data" with data from one organism.

-When you choose to load genetic data, pathway maps are also loaded.

 To get an idea of how the import of individual datasets works, you can also choose to load a sample gene expression dataset.

+### TCGA Dataset

+We package data form [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov/) for Caleydo, so that you don't have to load all the TCGA datasets manually.
+We use the output of the Broad Institute's Firehose pipeline for all available tumor types.
+Firehose is run roughly every other month and you have access to the various results.

 ### Load Other Data
 Use this option if none of the data you want to analyze is from sources other the molecular biology.

 ### Load Project
 Here you can choose to load a Caleydo project file from your hard drive or continue where you left of when you last quit Caleydo.

 Data Format